rsullivan00/transcript-to-latex/README.md

 # Transcript to LaTeX pdf converter

+## This application can be found at www.SCUTranscript.com.
+### Feel free to give me feedback or feature requests!

 ## Running Locally

 Make sure you have Python [installed properly](http://install.python-guide.org).
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and Virtualenv.